 This article contains the following topics:

-Browsing the ticket fields list
+Browsing and searching the ticket fields list

 By default, ticket fields are listed in the order they were created.
 If you have a large number of fields, the list will be paginated.
 You can scroll through the pages using the controls at the bottom of the page: